 - Autumn Harvest Soup

 - Quick and Easy Taco Soup

 - Olive Garden Chicken and Gnocchi Soup

 - 10 cups of water, salt like you would for spaghetti for added flavor

 - 1/2 of an onion, leave it in its half form--I just set it in the water for flavor

 - 1/2 teaspoon salt for taste

 - 1/2 cup shortening

-- While dumplings are cooking, remove skin and shred chicken.
-Once dumplings have cooked, add chicken back into the pot.
+- While dumplings are cooking, remove the skin and shred the chicken.
+Once dumplings have cooked, add the chicken back into the pot.
 Time to enjoy!

 - Season with extra salt and pepper if needed.